-Refined Products: The Company's business segment which markets the outputs of the Moose Jaw Facility.
+refined products: The Company's business segment which markets the outputs of the Moose Jaw Facility.

-Revolving Credit Facility: The Company's \$750 million unsecured revolving credit facility with a maturity date of February 14, 2025.
+Revolving Credit Facility: The Company's \$750 million unsecured sustainability-linked revolving credit facility with a maturity date of April 17, 2026.

 roofing flux: Processed asphaltic product used in the manufacturing of shingles and other roofing products.